thehellum/deepTest/README.md

 DeepTest is a systematic testing tool for automatically detecting erroneous behaviors of DNN-driven vehicles that can potentially lead to fatal crashes.

+This is a modified version of DeepTest for CNNs used for object detection.
+This repo obtains an overview of neuron coverage (together with evaluating performance) of the network on an input image and comparing this to multiple augmented images.

 ## Install Required Packages

 OS: Ubuntu 16.04